trackow/hk25-teams/hk25-DestinE/intro/introduction.md

 }
 ```

 This polytope request can be modified to request data from any of the available simulations.
-The [STAC catalogue](https://climate-catalogue.lumi.apps.dte.destination-earth.eu/?root=root) offers an interactive interface to create your custom data request.
+The prototype [STAC catalogue](https://climate-catalogue.lumi.apps.dte.destination-earth.eu/?root=root) offers an interactive interface to create your custom data request.